 I think we’re a unique SPAC.
 We knew there’d be mega SPACs.
 If you look at the spectrum, a lot are really large, and elephant hunting is a hard exercise.
 We decided to do a small SPAC.
 Why?
 When you look at the IPOs in [biotech and healthcare], it gives a broad range of value.

 He went on to point out that many of the larger SPACs aim to raise a lot of money for a bigger deal.
 He believes most are afraid of putting together a PIPE, or private investment in public equity.

 PIPEs are usually made up of accredited investors and often part of a SPAC deal.
 When the SPAC doesn’t have enough for the merger, a PIPE is used to make up the difference.
 And Hernandez claims he has no issue with using a PIPE because it offers more flexibility to make the best deal possible.

 Blue Water Acquisition went public in December 2020.
 It raised upward of $50 million, which is now sitting in a trust until an agreement is made.
 And although SPACs typically have up to two years to find a target, Hernandez said Blue Water promised its investors it’ll find an acquisition in 12 months.
 As a result, about 70 deals have already been reviewed.
 But that’s all the info we get to know.

 From new technology to a new trend, healthcare SPACs are on the rise.
-If you enjoyed this insight, sign up for our free Liberty Through Wealth e-letter!
-It’s full of useful insight and research from our investing experts to help you on your journey to financial freedom.
-And if SPAC or IPO investing interests you, check out our IPO Calendar to stay up to date on the market’s latest offerings.
+Moreover, if SPAC or IPO investing interests you, check out our IPO Calendar and top recent IPOs to stay up to date on the market’s latest offerings.